Game Boy Architecture

 The PPU uses tiles as a basic ingredient for rendering graphics, specifically, sprites and backgrounds [7].

-In order to build the picture, tiles are referenced in another type of table called a Tile map.
+To build the picture, tiles are referenced in another type of table called a Tile map.
 This information will tell the PPU where to render the tiles.
 Two maps are stored to construct different layers of the frame.

 The next sections explain how tile maps are used to construct the layers.